star, snip, 3 white socks

 |ADOPTION FEE: $800||Online Adoption Application|

-Ru and Valencia are a pair of Thoroughbreds who belonged to an elderly man who was facing severe medical problems and was no longer able to care for them.
+Ru and his friend Valencia are a pair of horses who belonged to an elderly man facing severe medical problems and was no longer able to care for them.

 Ruach is quite the character!
 He has had a number of years off and came to SAFE in October 2017 when his aging owner was no longer able to care for him.
 SAFE has recently restarted him and is conditioning him for light riding.
 He has a big lofty trot and canter.
 He is bit pushy on the ground and we are working on personal space.
 He is VERY kind hearted and is simply a very large playful OTTB who doesn’t realize he is turning 20 this year!
 He will require someone with Thoroughbred experience and interested in light riding with this senior boy.